 Are you experiencing Shoulder Pain?
 Physiotherapy for shoulder pain treatment could be the solution for shoulder pain relief.
-Shoulder pain is one of the more common regional pain syndromes that affects around 26% of adults at any point in time.
+Sore Shoulder or Shoulder pain is one of the more common regional pain syndromes that affects around 26% of adults at any point in time.
 Using the same repetitive movement or manual labour may also cause shoulder pain, even athletes could overstress their shoulder muscles or joints.

 Common reasons such as injuries or over usage of the cartilage are one of the few reasons why people experience shoulder pain.
 The shoulder has the widest range of motion and thus, is a particularly complicated joint that is more vulnerable to damage as compared to other joints.
-Shoulder pain is usually a symptom of something much more several that could be taking place.
+Shoulder pain is usually a symptom of something much more severe that could be taking place.

 Common Shoulder Conditions

 - Rotator Cuff

 - Tendon Inflammation

 - Frozen Shoulder Pain

 - Torn rotator cuff